Daniel300v/FPGA-perceptron/README.md

 The comparator evaluates if the perceptron's value is greater than or equal to a the value stored in the associated register.

 <img width="1306" height="182" alt="image" src="https://github.com/user-attachments/assets/68c9c94d-165b-43b0-bb88-209763380e40" />

+# Conclusion and further questions

+This prototype shows that a perceptron that is able to perform forward propagation without a clock, can be created using custom hardware.

+Questions left to be answered:
+- How does this scale with sequential neurons?
+- How does this scale with neurons in parallel?
+- How does this scale with more than one input to the neuron?
+- How does this scale when reducing its limitations, such as using true multiplication or?